A&M Youth

 Who: Students currently in 9th-12th grade

 Okay, now that you’ve read the big details, it's time to really find out all the info about Trek.
 And, well, there's a lot to know.
 So look at all the info below.
-And then talk to your parents and see if you can go.
+And then pray about this opportunity.
+Then talk to your parents and see if you can go.
 If they say yes, then sign-up using the form at the bottom of this page.
 And then we'll go.
 And it will be awesome.

 What is Trek?
 Trek is a 6-day wilderness backpacking experience in the mountains of Colorado.
 We'll spend time hiking, camping, rappelling, backpacking, in devotionals, in Bible study, cooking and being in the backcountry.
-Trek is led by trained guides who will lead us to different campsites, and we'll have an attempt to climb to the summit of a 13,000 or 14,000 foot mountain.
-The overall goal of Trek is to learn more about God and strengthen our relationship with Him.
-While Trek is in the mountains, Trek is not about the mountains.
+We'll camp at multiple campsites in the wilderness and we'll attempt to climb to the summit of a mountain.
+The overall goal of Trek is not to climb a mountain.
+Instead, the goal is to learn more about God and strengthen our relationship with Him.
+Even though Trek is in the mountains, it's not about the mountains.
 Instead, it's all about God and His love for us.
 (But the mountains He made create a wonderful place to be, and makes this trip even better.)

 Who?
 Where?
 When?
 Trek is for all current HS students.
-The base camp for Trek is near Twin Lakes, Colorado.
-The current plan is to leave B/CS on July 6 and return on July 15.
+We'll be in Colorado, in and around Salida.
+The current plan is to leave B/CS on July 5 and return on July 13.
+We do not know departure and arrival times yet - but we will know those soon.

 Do I need to be in shape for Trek?
 Short answer: yes.
 Long answer: y -y - e - e - e -s - s - s.
 Okay, really, it's not like you need to be able to run a marathon, but you do need to be in shape.
 Good shape.
 We'll be hiking at altitudes between 10,000 and 13,000 feet with a backpack on our backs.
 It is suggested that your fitness level should be such that you can walk/run 2 miles in 20 minutes at a minimum.
 Make no doubt, Trek is awesome, but If you spend all spring and summer lying on the couch watching tv and eating cookies, you will have a hard time at Trek, and our group will have to wait on you.
 We will exercise together some, but you will have to exercise on your own as well.